Amanda Rollins: Character within SVU

 In "Eternal Relief from Pain", Rollins is granted temporary custody of her nephew, Kim's son, and allows both of them to stay at her apartment.
 She reluctantly extends the invitation to her father Jim so that he can visit his grandchildren, even though he is a drug addict and the terms of Kim's parole bar her from associating with known addicts.
 Jim overdoses on heroin and is rushed to a hospital, but leaves shortly after recovering.
 The experience unnerves Kim so badly that she voluntarily returns to prison in order to undergo drug treatment, leaving her son in her mother's custody.

 In "Solving for the Unknowns", Rollins is promoted to Detective 2nd Grade.

-In the season 23 premiere, “And the Empire Strikes Back”, Rollins and Carisi become a couple.
+In the season 23 premiere, "And the Empire Strikes Back", Rollins and Carisi become a couple.
 She discloses this to Benson during the episode "If I Knew Then What I Know Now".

 In the Season 24 episode "And a Trauma in a Pear Tree," Rollins marries Carisi and retires from the NYPD in order to accept an adjunct professorship in criminal behavior at Fordham University.

 Between the season 24 finale and the season 25 premiere, Rollins gives birth to her third child, and first with Carisi, a boy named Dominick Carisi III.

+Late in season 25, Rollins declines an offer of tenure at Fordham and resigns.
+In season 26, she returns to the NYPD and has been promoted to Sergeant with the Intelligence Division.